 2. Time to rest and socialize: Constant noise and disturbance disrupts their normal behavioral patterns and increases stress.

 3. An adequate supply of healthy salmon: Healthy rivers support more salmon, which is good for orcas and the entire ecosystem.

 What You Can Do to Help the Whales

 The Southern Resident killer whales were listed as endangered in 2005, and the population is still struggling to thrive.
 Here are some tips from our friends at Whale and Dolphin Conservation about how you can help.

 - Respect their home by reducing, reusing and recycling paper, plastic and other packaging and products.
 Reduce pollutants entering the waterways by being mindful of products used.
 Reduce your carbon footprint.

 - Respect their space.
-Stay at least 200 meters away from orcas and go slow!
+Stay at least 200 yards away from orcas and go slow!
 Keep clear of their apparent path.

 - Be their voice when you contact your local and national legislators and ask them to support restoration of the Klamath Basin and dam breaching on the Snake River.